President: Jacques Caron

 VP Social: Hannah Zhang

-I’m a fourth-year Honours Anatomy and Cell Biology student at McGill, and I’ve been part of the club since Fall 2016.
+I’m a master’s student in Cell Biology at McGill, and I’ve been part of the club since Fall 2016.

 I distinctly remember my first run practice when our coach, Jean-Luc, said we would start with a 15-minute jog.
 At the time, I could not even fathom running for 15 minutes continuously, and within the first couple of minutes, I was so out of breath that Jean-Luc told me to slow down even though I was already at the back of the pack.